Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/project_description.rst

 In this project, you will learn how to program a Crazyflie to find and precisely land on a platform with the help of minimal sensory information.
 Additionally, you will use sensor readings to avoid the obstacles present in the environment.
 In the first three weeks, all students have to individually perform the following task in Webots simulator.
-In the last three weeks. all students will compete as groups to achieve the same task on the real drone.
+In the last three weeks, all students will compete as groups to achieve the same task on the real drone.

 Task overview
 -------------